minprog/app-studio/info/10 Syllabus.md

 # Native App Studio

-*Edition: September 2015, still under construction*
+*Edition: November--December 2015, still under construction*

 Today's applications are increasingly mobile.
 Computers are no longer confined to desks and laps but instead live in our pockets and hands.
 This course